-Given that the stream didn’t flow very well during our visit (along with the overgrowth concealing any former trail that might have been headed to this elusive waterfall), it was no wonder why this search resulted in failure.
+Given that the stream didn’t flow very well during our visit), it was no wonder why this search resulted in failure.

 Maybe on a future visit, we might try again (as well as experience the RLS Museum better), but until then, I can only reliably point to the RLS Pool as the lone waterfall here.

-The Robert Louis Stevenson Pool resides in the Tuamasaga District.
+The Robert Louis Stevenson Pool resides in the Tuamasaga District in Apia on ‘Upolu Island, Samoa.
 For information or inquiries about the area as well as current conditions, you can try the MNRE website.

 Getting to the RLS Museum or the Vailima Botanical Gardens was pretty straightforward as it’s well-signed and accessible from the Cross-Island Road, which connects the city of Apia with the south coast of Upolu Island.